gorilla-devs/GDLauncher-Carbon/apps/desktop/e2e-tests/README.md

 ## Modpack tests

-Eight spec files cover the modpack lifecycle end to end.
-All eight verify on disk — against the pack's own `.mrpack` index, `packinfo.json`, the install audit, or a twin instance — never by trusting what the app renders about the same fact.
+Nine spec files cover the modpack lifecycle end to end.
+All nine verify on disk — against the pack's own `.mrpack` index, `packinfo.json`, the install audit, or a twin instance — never by trusting what the app renders about the same fact.